isxcode/spring-oxygen/.github/ISSUE_TEMPLATE/issues.md

 ---
-name: Normal Issues
+name: For Tracking Issues
-about:
+about: Use this template for issues.
-title:
+title: "[ISSUE NAME]"
-labels:
+labels: bug
-assignees:
+assignees: ispong
 ---

 <!--
 !!!
 Thanks for taking the time to create an issue.
 A clear and concise description of what the question is. !!!